tecosaur/LaTeX-Utilities/README.md

 -   Live Snippets (auto-activating, with regex)
 -   Count Words in a LaTeX Document
 -   TikZ Preview
+-   Zotero citation management

 ## Requirements

 -   ![LaTeX Workshop](https://vsmarketplacebadge.apphb.com/version/James-Yu.latex-workshop.svg?subject=LaTeX%20Workshop&color=597297&style=flat-square)
 -   A LaTeX instillation in your path
 -   The [`texcount`](https://app.uio.no/ifi/texcount/) script (only necessary for the word-count function).
 Configure using the `latex-utilities.countWord.path` and `latex-utilities.countWord.args` settings.
+-   Zotero with the [Better BibTeX extension](https://retorque.re/zotero-better-bibtex/) (only necessary for Zotero functions).

 ## Demos